johannschwabe/ASEv3/airbnb-api/README.md

 ### Query

+The requests you can send to the Airbnb API.

 | Query                     | Returns    | Arguments             | Description                                         |
 |---------------------------|------------|-----------------------|-----------------------------------------------------|
 | propertyById              | Property   | id: ID                | Fetch the property with the provided ID.            |